+Figure 2: Numbers of orphans in select African nations

 Chapter 3: Research Findings

 Organization Stories

 Orphan Care Provider A (OCP-A) - Southern Mozambique

 OCP-A implements an exit program starting around 14 years old.
 The Mozambican government mandate is to exit at 18 years old.
 The exit plan is designed around education and activities that help prepare the young person to integrate into community and life on own.
 This entails visits to community and family.
 If there is family (family of origin or extended family) children are sent to visit and spend time with them.
 The visits start out short and over time, if the child is handling well, the visits will be extended for weekends and holidays.